iobeam/iobeam-client-node/README.md

 1. Make sure your device is registered, either generating a `device_id` in code or via another method (e.g., our CLI or REST APIs).

-1. Create a `Datapoint` object for each time-series data point.
+1. Create a `DataStore` object for groups of related time-series.

-1. Add the data point under your `series_name` (e.g., "temperature")
+1. Add rows to the `DataStore` for readings at a timestamp.

 1. When you're ready, send your data to the iobeam backend